Refefer/propagon/README.md

 Outputs a ranking score per node where higher is better.

+#### ES-RUM

+Uses evolutionary strategies to estimate the Random Utility Model for each alternative.
+Since RUMs lack identifiability, the distributions should be treated relative to each other only.

+Outputs distribution parameters for each node, unordered.

 #### Rate

 Computes rankings based on win/loss record, ignoring relative strength of the opponent.
 This should only ever be used as a baseline since the above methods will almost certainly work better in nearly all cases.